 It became fashionable for women, for the first time in history, to drink.
 It also created an undesirable pattern of drinking.
 People drank less often but much more heavily.
 They didn’t go to a speakeasy to enjoy a drink leisurely with a meal.
 They but to guzzle alcohol while it was available.

 The alcohol often had lead toxins from careless production.
-Creosote was sometimes added for color.
-Embalming fluid was thought to give it more “kick.”
+Makers sometimes added creosote for color.
+They sometimes added embalming fluid to give it more “kick.”
 Consumers sometimes suffered paralysis, blindness or even death.

 Residents came to realize that Prohibition in Washington threatened health and safety, reduced morality, and led to widespread crime.
 That it promoted violence and undesirable drinking patterns.
 Prohibition was ineffective.
 It was also counterproductive – worse than doing nothing.